Perfect Strawberry Muffins

 How to make perfect strawberry muffins with a lightly spiced batter and lots of fresh strawberries.
 Jump to the Strawberry Muffins Recipe

 You might have noticed that we love muffins if you’ve been following us for a while.
 When I’m in the mood to bake but not do dishes, muffins are my go-to (see our popular blueberry muffins).

-If you’ve been following us for a while, you might have noticed our adoration of muffins.
-When I’m in the mood to bake, but not to do dishes, muffins are my go-to.
-These strawberry muffins are perfect — they are so simple and quick, you could make them in the morning for breakfast.
+These strawberry muffins are perfect — they are so quick and straightforward, you could make them in the morning for breakfast.

-We make a version of these muffins often — sometimes adding different fruits, nuts or chocolate chips.
-The batter is very simple — just flour, baking powder, a little oil, egg, milk and vanilla extract.
+We make a version of these muffins all the time — sometimes swapping strawberries for other fruits like blueberries.
+The batter is straightforward — flour, baking powder, a little oil, egg, milk, and vanilla extract.

-Once the batter is made, we throw in a bunch of diced strawberries.
-Try to use strawberries that are sweet and flavorful.
-If you can’t find them, try other berries — blueberries, blackberries, raspberries or cherries would be amazing.
+Try to use strawberries that are sweet and flavorful for these muffins.
+If you can’t find them, try other berries — blueberries, blackberries, raspberries, or cherries would be amazing.

 Just before baking, we add a sugary top to the muffins.
 It’s completely optional, but we love the tiny bit of crunch it adds once they’ve baked.